 A four-season destination, Glenwood Springs offers a range of activities for travelers.
 From rafting in the Colorado River to cycling along paved and unpaved trails, fishing in the rivers to skiing, snowboarding, and snowmobiling.
 In the winter months, the town is an outdoor haven.

 Glenwood Hot Springs Pool

 The Glenwood Hot Springs Pool is the world’s largest mineral hot spring pool.
 This historic pool has been attracting visitors from the world over since the late 18th century.
 The source of this pool is the Yampah Spring that produces over 3 million gallons of water a day. it is also one of the hottest pools in all of Colorado with an average temperature of 122°.

-The Glenwood Hot Springs Resort is home to the pool where visitors can relax in the mineral waters.
-Divided into two pools, the therapy pool and the gigantic main pool, the waters in both pools allow for a range of healing, therapeutic and relaxing experiences for visitors.
+The Glenwood Hot Springs Resort where visitors can relax in the mineral waters.
+Divided into two sectioms, a therapy pool and the gigantic main pool, the waters allow for a range of healing, therapeutic and relaxing experiences for visitors.
 Website.

 Iron Mountain Hot Springs

 Rejuvenate your body and mind at the Iron Mountain Hot Springs.
 Surrounded by the Rocky Mountains and located along the Colorado River in Glenwood Springs is the Iron Mountain Hot Springs.
-Made up of 16 pools of mineral-rich waters.
+It is made up of 16 pools of mineral-rich waters.
 Ideal for rejuvenating the body and mind thanks to a quiet zone that surrounds these hot springs.

 Soak in the Yampah Spa and Vapor Caves